Combined Bachelor of Arts (B.A.)/Master of Science for Teachers (M.S.T.) in Adolescence Education

 - Be eligible for initial certification immediately upon graduation.
 After three years of teaching, one of which is mentored, you will be eligible for professional certification.

 - Have an undergraduate degree in your choice of content area, which is not true of the four year education programs.

 - Be fully qualified with a professional degree in geology, history, English, chemistry, etc. (in case you decide not to teach).

 - Not have to worry about completing a master's degree at night or during the summers within five years.

-- Save money by paying undergraduate tuition rates for graduate courses during the eighth semester.
+- Save money by paying undergraduate tuition rates for the first 12 graduate credits.
 These credits will count toward both degrees.

 - Finish the master's in one year, instead of two, saving a full year of graduate tuition.

 - Be considered a much more qualified candidate for a teaching position than a person with a four year degree.
 Graduates will have a professional degree with extensive education courses at the graduate level.